ravigitrepo123/cloud_learning/Azure/Azure Databricks/Learning/Questions and Answers.md

 ## How are Azure databrick notebooks are saved and deployed in real world

-##  How are ADLS gen2 is integrated and used in ADB
+##  How is ADLS gen2 is integrated and used in ADB
 In production Best approach is using Service Principal

 In Dev Create Mount points (eg: /mount/adlsgen2_test) using ADLS acccess key , which points to ADLS gen2 containeter. as it is easy to use shortcut paths